drshahizan/Python-big-data/Project/BigMac/readme.md

 * Which carrier has the highest total flight distance ?
 * What is the average departure delay for each origin airport ?
 * What is the average arrival delay for every destination airport?

+---
+# Conclusion
+After performing EDA on the dataset, we can say that PySpark was the fastest followed by Vaex.